- Executive Office of Labor and Workforce Development

 Charles Pearce, Director of Communications, Executive Office of Labor and Workforce Development

-Boston, MA — BOSTON MA - October 24, 2017 --- Local unemployment rates decreased in nineteen labor market areas, increased in two areas and remained the same in three labor market areas in the state during the month of September, the Executive Office of Labor and Workforce Development reported.
+Boston, MA — Local unemployment rates decreased in two labor market areas, increased in twenty-one areas and remained the same in one labor market area in the state during the month of June, the Executive Office of Labor and Workforce Development reported.

-Compared to September 2016, the rates were up in eighteen labor market areas and remained the same in six labor market areas.
+Compared to June 2017, the rates dropped in fifteen labor market areas, remained the same in four areas and increased in five labor market areas.

-Six of the fifteen areas for which job estimates are published recorded seasonal job gains in September.
-The gains occurred in the Springfield, Worcester, Brockton-Bridgewater-Easton, New Bedford, Peabody-Salem-Beverly, and Leominster-Gardner areas.
+Twelve of the fifteen areas for which job estimates are published recorded a seasonal job gain in June.
+The largest gains occurred in the Boston-Cambridge-Newton, Barnstable, Lowell-Billerica-Chelmsford, Pittsfield, and Framingham areas.
+The Leominster-Gardner, Brockton-Bridgewater-Easton and Peabody-Salem-Beverly areas lost jobs over the month.

-From September 2016 to September 2017, fourteen of the fifteen areas added jobs, with the largest percentage gains in the New Bedford, Haverhill-Newburyport-Amesbury, Barnstable, Boston-Cambridge-Newton, Lynn-Saugus-Marblehead, and Springfield areas.
+From June 2017 to June 2018, thirteen of the fifteen areas added jobs, with the largest percentage gains in the Lynn-Saugus-Marblehead, Haverhill-Newburyport-Amesbury, Lowell-Billerica-Chelmsford, Boston-Cambridge-Newton, Taunton-Middleborough-Norton, and Brockton-Bridgewater-Easton areas.
+The Peabody-Salem-Beverly area’s jobs level remained unchanged over the year while the Framingham area lost jobs.

-Last week, the Executive Office of Labor and Workforce Development reported the statewide seasonally adjusted unemployment rate dropped to 3.9 percent in the month of September.
+Last week, the Executive Office of Labor and Workforce Development reported the statewide seasonally adjusted unemployment rate in the month of June remained at 3.5 percent for the ninth consecutive month.

 The unadjusted unemployment rates and job estimates for the labor market areas reflect seasonal fluctuations and therefore may show different levels and trends than the statewide seasonally adjusted estimates.

-The estimates for labor force, unemployment rates and jobs for Massachusetts are based on different statistical methodology specified by the U.S. Department of Labor's Bureau of Labor Statistics.
+The estimates for labor force, unemployment rates and jobs for Massachusetts are based on different statistical methodology specified by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
+Estimates for towns with 2010 Census population of less than 1,000 were produced using the BLS methodology, but are not official BLS estimates.

-NOTES: The preliminary October 2017 and the revised September 2017 unemployment rates, labor force data and jobs estimates for Massachusetts will be released on Thursday November 16, 2017; local unemployment statistics will be released on Tuesday, November 21, 2017.
+NOTES: The preliminary July 2018 and the revised June 2018 unemployment rates, labor force data and jobs estimates for Massachusetts will be released on Friday August 17, 2018; local unemployment statistics will be released on Tuesday, August 21, 2018.
 Detailed labor market information is available at www.mass.gov/lmi.
-See the 2017 Media Advisory annual schedule for complete listing of release dates.
+See the 2018 Media Advisory for complete list of release dates.